sergiokopplin/indigo/cv.md

 * Investigated a pathway for producing neuronal cells from adipose derived stem cells by modulation of Nanog

 **University of California San Francisco, San Francisco, CA, 2014 Summer**
-*Summer Research and Training Program, Amgen Scholar*
+*Amgen Scholar, Summer Research and Training Program*
 *Principal Investigator:* K. Mark Ansel, PhD

 * Investigated the role of microRNA-29 in the regulation of cytokine production in T-cells
 * Awarded the summer program’s Best Presentation Award

 **National Institute on Aging, Baltimore, MD, 2012 Summer**
-*Summer Fellow, Image Informatics and Computational Biology Unit*
-*Principal Investigator:* Ilya G. Goldberg, PhD
+*Summer Fellow, Image Informatics and Computational Biology Unit* *Principal Investigator:* Ilya G. Goldberg, PhD

-* Identified differential aging rates across the anatomy of C. elegans using machine learning based image classification
+* Identified differential aging rates across the anatomy of *C. elegans* using machine learning based image classification
 * Investigated the relationship between cognitive and age related morphologies in the primate hippocampus

 ## Skills